 Make sure there is no electric flowing through the house – remove home entertainment systems, appliances and lights.
 Flooding and electricity is a lethal combination.

-Protecting Your Basement Against Flooding
+Prevent Your Basement Against Flooding

 Homeowners can reduce the risk of flooding by installing a sump and pump system in their basement.
 A sump and pump system is designed to remove ground water from within basements, light wells as well as the water collected by cavity drain membranes.
 The system gives homeowners peace of mind against flood risks and other severe weather conditions.